Noel's House Party: The Secret World of the Teenager

 For series 7, a teenage version of Wait Till I Get You Home.
 This segment was pre-recorded.

-Soap
+Crinkley Bottom: The Soap

-In series 7.
-Crinkley Bottom: The Soap - a short-lived pre-recorded soap opera chronicling village life.
+In first half of series 7, there was Crinkley Bottom: The Soap - a short-lived pre-recorded soap opera chronicling village life.

 Panel Beaters

-A celebrity panel game from the second half of Series Seven, in which celebrities had to spot the imposter from three members of the public with apparently bizarre occupations.
+A celebrity panel game from the second half of series 7, in which celebrities had to spot the imposter from three members of the public with apparently bizarre occupations.
 If they failed, they got gunged.
+If they guessed correctly, the three members of the public were gunged instead.

 Sofa Soccer

 In the final series, a similar idea to Bernie the Bolt in The Golden Shot, a viewer at home would attempt to score goals by directing a machine to fire a huge football.
 The commands were 'left', 'right' and 'shoot'.
 Each goal was worth £400, a maximum of £2,000 could be won if five goals were scored.
 The music used for this game was based on Crazy Horses by The Osmonds.